vdumoulin/vdumoulin.github.io/publications.md

 ### Published papers

+**On the Challenges of Physical Implementations of RBMs** [(arXiv version pdf)](http://arxiv.org/pdf/1312.5258v1.pdf)
+Dumoulin, V., Goodfellow, I. J., Courville, A. and Bengio, Y.
+Proceedings of the 28th AAAI Conference on Artificial Intelligence

 **A Fast Model for the Reconstruction of Spectral Solar Irradiance in the Near- and Mid-Ultraviolet.** [(pdf)](http://link.springer.com/content/pdf/10.1007%2Fs11207-012-0019-4.pdf)
 Bolduc, C.,  Charbonneau, P., Dumoulin, V., Bourqui, M. S. and Crouch, A. D.